 There is no limit to how many referrals you can make, so you could actually make money promoting Draft Dashboard.
 Their top affiliate currently earns over $3,000 per month!

 Effective Tools to Research & Build Winning Lineups

 Draft Dashboard’s tools help you build lineups in a quick, intuitive manner.
-The tools help you analyze weekly slates from the high level (team-level metrics) down to the player-specific details.
+Their proprietary software helps you analyze weekly slates from the high level (team-level metrics) down to player-specific statistics.

 A suite of research tools to simplify lineup creation

 Success in DFS always starts with thorough research.
 Draft Dashboard offers several productive tools to streamline your player analysis so you can build more lineups for more contests.